Skip to content

 Game Warden in Oregon — 2026 Career Guide

-Oregon game warden in uniform patrolling a coastal wildlife area, water setting
+Oregon game warden in uniform patrolling a coastal wildlife area along the Pacific shore, water setting

-Oregon game warden in uniform patrolling a coastal wildlife area, water setting
+Oregon game warden in uniform patrolling a coastal wildlife area along the Pacific shore, water setting

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 BLS does not separately report Oregon wage data; verify with the state agency.
 Requirements sourced from the Oregon State Police, Fish and Wildlife Division.
 This is career information — verify current standards with the agency before applying.

 Oregon Game Warden Salary